-Туре Examples Stage Recommended Penalty Type Academic Negligence (regarded as the least serious) Examples First academic misconduct offence.
-Plagiarism: Small in scale and may be present in only part of the work Related only to the work of the individual student and not the work of others.
-Ignorance: Could be considered to have resulted from ignorance of requirements or a misunderstanding, or it could be that an attempt to follow good practice has failed, for example, inappropriate use of secondary sources.
-Careless: May be considered to be due to lack of care and forgetfulness.
-Stage Informal No need to go through the Disciplinary and Appeal Committees Recommended Penalty Penalty 1 Give appropriate advice and guidance on how to avoid academic misconduct.
+Type Examples Stage Recommended Penalty Academic First academic misconduct Informal Penalty 1 Negligence (regarded as the least serious) offence. • Plagiarism: > Small in scale and may be present in only part of the work > Related only to the work of the individual student and not the work of others. > Ignorance: Could be considered to have resulted from ignorance of requirements or a misunderstanding, or it could be that an attempt to follow good practice has failed, for example, inappropriate use of secondary sources. > Careless: May be considered to be due to lack of care and forgetfulness.
+No need to go through the Disciplinary and Appeal Committees Give appropriate advice and guidance on how to avoid academic misconduct.
 Enter the occurrence into the Student Profile.
 Award a mark for the assessment (or components) ignoring the academic misconduct issues.
 Academic Malpractice Plagiarism: Systematic and extensive failure to observe all normal academic requirements, e.g., extensive paraphrasing with no attempt to acknowledge sources.
 Systematic failure to reference, as opposed simply to poor referencing.
 Failure to follow tutor instructions as regards the extent and limit of any part of a submitted piece of work which can be written as group work.
 First offence of Academic Malpractice No need to go through the Disciplinary and Appeal Committees Penalty 2 Give appropriate advice and guidance on how to avoid academic misconduct.
 Enter offence into Student profile.
 The student to resubmit the entire piece of assessment in question, having rectified the academic misconduct issues.
 If the resubmitted work receives a fail

-1 1

-mark or the student chooses not to resubmit the

-standard assessment

-regulations will

-apply.

-Second and subsequent Second and Penalty $3 - 2^{nd}$

-alleged offences that would Subsequent and subsequent

-normally have been Offences Offences

-classified as academic Enter offence

-negligence.Self-Plagiarism: Submitting into Student

-work which is in whole or Profile.

-part identical to work Ask the student to

-already submitted by that resubmit the work and

-student for another send to the Disciplinary

-assignment and Appeal Committees

-for further actions.

-Academic • Plagiarism in a Dissertation All Stage Penalty 3 - 1 st Offence

-Cheating module or equivalent (final Enter offence

-(regarded as year UG or Master's Level into Student

-the most - Dissertation/ Project course, any UG Year 4 Profile.

-serious) Course requiring Send to the

-independent study and any Disciplinary and

-taught Master's Level Appeal Committees to

-Course). issue the final decision.

-Collusion: Collusion exists

-where a student: Submits as entirely their

-Submits as entirely their own, with the intention

-to gain an unfair

-advantage, work done in

-conjunction with another

-when this is not a

-Requirement

-Assessment

-Permits another student to copy all or part of

-to copy all or part of their work and the latter

-student then submits it

-as their own unaided

-work.

-• Theft.

-• Falsification of results/ data:

-The presentation of data in

-laboratory reports, projects,

-etc. based on experimental work falsely purported to

-have been carried out by the

-student or obtained by
+Second and subsequent alleged offences that would normally have been classified as academic negligence.
+Self-Plagiarism: Submitting work which is in whole or part identical to work already submitted by that student for another assignment Second and Subsequent Offences mark or the student chooses not to resubmit the standard assessment regulations will apply.
+Penalty 3 - 2 nd and subsequent Offences Enter offence into Student Profile.
+Ask the student to resubmit the work and send to the Disciplinary and Appeal Committees for further actions.
+Academic Cheating (regarded as the most serious) Plagiarism in a Dissertation module or equivalent (final year UG or Master's Level Dissertation/ Project course, any UG Year 4 Course requiring independent study and any taught Master's Level Course).
+Collusion: Collusion exists where a student: Submits as entirely their own, with the intention to gain an unfair advantage, work done in conjunction with another when this is not a Requirement All Stage Penalty 3 - 1 st Offence Enter offence into Student Profile.
+Send to the Disciplinary and Appeal Committees to issue the final decision.
+Assessment Permits another student to copy all or part of their work and the latter student then submits it as their own unaided work.
+Theft.
+Falsification of results/ data: The presentation of data in laboratory reports, projects, etc. based on experimental work falsely purported to have been carried out by the student or obtained by